joshuaalguno20004/SIA/README.md

 - Supports both **GET** and **POST** requests.
 - Returns clean **JSON** responses.
 - Easy to extend for more polygons or additional geometry functions.

+-
-- 🛠️ Installation & Setup
+- 🛠️ INSTALLATION AND SETUP

  1. Clone the Repository
 ``bash